eflautt/ga-data-science/lessons/lesson-15/readme.md

 **Check:** What does the autocorrelation values of Sales and Customers imply about our data.

+> Here we are looking for a discussion of the dependence of a certain value, sales, on a previous day's sales.
+There seems be some dependence day to day, but also year to year.

 #### Aggregates of sales over time